 How to reach Javvadu Hills:

-By Road: The nearest bus stop is POLUR, which is approximately 40 kilometers away from Tiruvannamalai.
-To reach the Javadi Hills from POLUR, it’s another 40 kilometers by road.
+• By Road: The nearest bus stop is POLUR, which is approximately 40 kilometers away from Tiruvannamalai.
+To reach the Javadu Hills from POLUR, it’s another 40 kilometers by road.

-Sirumalai, spanning 60,000 acres (200 km²) in Tamil Nadu, India, is located approximately 25 km from Dindigul, 90 km from Madurai, and 125 km from Trichy.
-This region marks the final stretch of the Eastern Ghats and is renowned for its dense forests and consistently moderate climate.
+Sirumalai, spread across nearly 60,000 acres (about 200 km²) in Tamil Nadu, lies roughly 25 km from Dindigul, around 90 km from Madurai, and nearly 125 km from Trichy.
+Importantly, this scenic region marks the final stretch of the Eastern Ghats.
+Because of its dense forests and consistently pleasant climate, Sirumalai attracts nature lovers and adventure seekers throughout the year.

 Scenic Drive and Landmarks